BlackWolf94/RealTimeChat/README.md

 * Register user by giving basic details.
 * Login from the same screen.
 `Note: Handle should be unique for every user.`

-# Why I started this
-I had seen a lot of times during local camps that people find it difficult to interact with each other may be due to hesitation.
-Most of the local chats that we find will be again public and the interactions become public.
-So I was thinking of creating an application where people can talk in public as well as private.

-# Upcoming
-I have lot of things to do.
-* Bug fixes.
-* More feauters to come, like blocking a user from chatting etc.
-* Option for saving chats in case you need it.
-For now it doesnot store the messages.